Pierre-vh/Fox/doc/Coding Standard.md

 	* Assertions
 		* When in doubt, use `assert()` to check if everything's alright.
 It no cost on performance in release mode, and can help a lot in tracking down bugs.

+##C++ Features
+	* Exceptions
+		* Avoid exceptions in Moonshot code (the code contained in src/).
+Try to use assertions or the DiagnosticEngine to report errors.
+		  Only use them if you think that's the best thing to do in this situation.